TheOdinProject/curriculum/intermediate_html_css/intermediate_html_concepts/svgs.md

 This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

-- There are lots of great free SVG icon libraries, such as [Material icons](https://fonts.google.com/icons) and [Feather icons](https://feathericons.com/).
-- If you want to get started making your own SVGs, you'll want some sort of visual editor.
+- If you want to get started making your own or editing SVGs, you'll want some sort of visual editor like [Yann Armelin's SVG path editor](https://yqnn.github.io/svg-path-editor).
-    1. If you wish to play around with creating or editing SVGs, check out [Yann Armelin's SVG path editor](https://yqnn.github.io/svg-path-editor).
 It's great for tinkering around with simpler SVGs but not designed for complex graphics.